AyomideKayode/SickleSmart/README.md

 - Footer section was done and full page is responsive for mobile and tablets.
 - Wrote JS for toggle desktop and mobile menu
+- Changed necessary images for a more visually appealing sight.